Stay up to date with our newsletter

 Leading at the edge

 Leadership in our industry is often equated with size.
 I disagree.
 True leadership comes from how we respond to complexity.
-Today, complexity is everywhere: scientific, geopolitical, environmental.
+Today, complexity is everywhere: scientific, geopolitical, and environmental.
 The companies that thrive will be those that lean into this complexity with agility, ethics, and ambition.

 In our case, it has meant rewriting how we define performance.
 Not just on-time delivery, but how we solve scientific challenges.
 Not just compliance, but proactive quality.
 Not just sustainability as a box to tick, but a value embedded in every process.
 It also means being transparent when we fall short—and relentless in how we improve.